 Special equipment: Cupcake corer

-For the frosting: Beat the butter and cream cheese until light and creamy.
+For the frosting: In a mixing bowl, cream the butter and cocoa powder with an electric hand mixer on medium-high until light and creamy.
 Add in the vanilla.
-Add in the powder sugar, 1 cup at a time, incorporating fully before next addition.
-Add milk as needed if the frosting is too thick.
-Place the frosting into a piping bag fitted with a large star tip.
+Add in the milk.
+Add 1 cup of the powdered sugar at a time, mixing between each addition.
+Add more milk as needed until you reach the desired consistency.
+Add the frosting to a piping bag fitted with a large star tip.

 This recipe was created by a contestant during a cooking competition.
 It has not been tested for home use.